Let Go (Avril Lavigne album): Musical style

+The album contains a variety of musical influences.
+Pitchfork observed in 2018 that Let Go "boasts a handful of genre-changing smashes and mood swings that’d put a high school sophomore to shame."
+The diversity came partly from Lavigne's wide-ranging interests, and partly because her label and producers were pushing her in different directions.
+The five songs she wrote with Magness in 2001, including "Losing Grip" and "Unwanted", had a hard-rocking alternative sound which worried her label.
+Lavigne told Rolling Stone in 2003 that "Arista was drop-dead shit afraid that I would come out with a whole album" sounding like these songs; they wanted her to go in a more radio-friendly direction.
+For this purpose, Arista assigned her the production team the Matrix, who wrote the pop rock song "Complicated" with minor help from Lavigne.
+Half the album was co-written with the Matrix, and the other half with Magness.
+Sarah Manavis of The Guardian said some of Lavigne's early country influences, and her original artistic direction, can still be heard in some of the album's "twangy cadences and narrative storytelling".

 Release and promotion

 The album was released on 4 June 2002, in Canada and the United States.
 Later, on 22 July, Let Go hit record stores worldwide, and on 26 August in some parts of Europe, including the United Kingdom and Ireland.
 A DataPlay version of the album was released in September 2002.
 Arista had established a deal with DataPlay earlier in 2002 and included Let Go alongside albums by rock singer Santana and singer Whitney Houston in the release.

 Although Lavigne was targeted to the teen audience, a marketing strategy credited with the successful launch of her career; Lavigne performed on a host of radio-sponsored multi-artist holiday shows throughout the United States, a marketing strategy that induced higher sales of the album during the season.
-She embarked on her first headlining tour, Try to Shut Me Up Tour, which took place on 23 January 2003, and ended on 4 June 2003.
+She embarked on her first headlining tour, the Try to Shut Me Up Tour, which took place on 23 January 2003, and ended on 4 June 2003.
 Lavigne toured with her band—drummer Matthew Brann, bassist Mark Spicoluk, and guitarists Jesse Colburn and Evan Taubenfeld—which she had grouped after signing the deal.
-In the tour, she included all songs off Let Go, B-sides, and cover versions of "Knockin' on Heaven's Door" by Bob Dylan and "Basket Case" by Green Day.
+In the tour, she included all songs off Let Go, and cover versions of "Knockin' on Heaven's Door" by Bob Dylan and "Basket Case" by Green Day.

 Lavigne filmed her performance in Buffalo, New York, on 18 May 2003, the final date of her five-week headlining North American tour.
 The tour DVD My World was released on 4 November 2003, on joint venture by Arista Records and 20th Century Fox Home Entertainment.
 The DVD features the concert, a behind-the-scenes featurette, five music videos and a six-song bonus audio CD that includes an unreleased track "Why".